Find low competition keywords with high traffic using these 3 advanced tactics.

 The competition is simply too tough.

-Why avoid keywords with high search volume
+Why avoid keywords with a large number of searches

 I still need traffic to my website about a particular topic so I have to find low competition and easier to rank keyword opportunities.